CurvesHub/DezibotDebugInterface/README.md

 - Open the frontend in a browser
 - The frontend will display the data of the Dezibots

-## backend API
+## Backend API

 The backend provides the following endpoints:

 - `/api` - A UI to view the open api documentation of the API and test the endpoints
 - `GET /api/dezibot` - Get all Dezibots
 - `GET /api/dezibot/[ip]` - Get a Dezibot by ip address
-- `WS /dezibot-hub` - "ws://localhost:port/dezibot-hub" - Websocket for the frontend to receive data
+- `WS /api/dezibot-hub` - "ws://localhost:port/api/dezibot-hub" - Websocket for the frontend to receive data
 - `PUT /api/dezibot/update` - Receives state data or logs from dezibot classes

 ### Models